 "Equal emphasis is placed on a balance of priorities: intellectual, emotional, social and physical cultivation."

 The goal is to cultivate "academically strong, creative and critical thinkers, capable of exercising rationality, apprehending truth, and making aesthetic distinctions."

-What OAT says: Our faculty is comprised of teachers who prioritize
+What TSS says: Our faculty is comprised of teachers who prioritize

 - intellectual development

 - emotional intelligence